 Each pillow is then thoroughly washed through a number of cycles to remove odour.
 Pillows are gently and thoroughly dried in airing ovens for 6 - 8 hours.

 Pillows are then aired in a dark ventilated room for at least 72 hours.

 Developed by Leon Talalay, the end result is a far superior pillow with a uniform, open cell structure that allows the pillow to breathe and is long lasting.
 Talalay latex pillows are 3 times more breathable and 4 times more durable than Dunlop process latex pillows.

-At TLC we are proud of the fact that we supply only the very best pillows money can buy.
+At TLC we are proud of the fact that we supply only the very best 100% natural latex pillows that money can buy.